whitneyburton/portfolios/students/regis_boudinot/20150814-regis_boudinot-m1.markdown

 have planned it out"

 "But overall, I think you are a great person to have in the community.
-You’re outgoing, easy to approach, etc.""
+You’re outgoing, easy to approach, etc."

 I need to slow down and communicate more.
 Ever since said feedback I have now discovered that writing test first enables me to slow down